CynthiaF77/docs.neatline.org/creating-exhibits.md

 ## Zoom Levels

 The total number of available zoom levels for your exhibit when using a static image background layer.
 The default zoom level is 20.
-You can further adjust related exhibit view settings from the "Style" tab within the Exhibit Editor.
+You can further adjust related exhibit view settings from the [**Styles Tab**](exhibit-styles-tab.html) within the **Exhibit Editor**.

 ![Screenshot of Zoom Levels field](images/settings-zoom.png)